UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

   The Gateway is not a complete HTTP reverse proxy implementation.
-For example, it is not possible to run a full, complex web      application "behind" the Gateway, especially not if protocols like    WebSocket are used.
+For example, it is not possible to run a full, complex web      application *behind* the Gateway, especially not if protocols like    WebSocket are used.

 In effect, traffic to a *virtual* URL, e.g.